JuliaDiff/BlueStyle/README.md

 Always make a priority of keeping the comments up-to-date with code changes!

 Comments should be complete sentences.
+Long sentences should be wrapped at 92 characters and not earlier.
+Moving to a newline for a new sentence is okay.

 If a comment is a phrase or sentence, its first word should be capitalized, unless it is an identifier that begins with a lower case letter (never alter the case of identifiers!).

 If a comment is short, the period at the end can be omitted.